svenwal/gaszaehler-home-assistant-esphome/README.md

 This is the first change to the above linked blog post: it tells the ESPHome to store some variables (which will be defined later) in its (very limited) internal flash memory.
 Because of this I can power off the ESP8266 and it will still remember the last value of the gas meter.

-The flash on this board is (according what I have read) not very reliable so I have set the interval to only 5 minutes.
+The flash on this board is (according to what I have read) not very reliable so I have set the interval to 5 minutes.
 Still often enough so difference if the power is disconnected will be minimal and the flash should be OK for a long time (I hope - otherwise I will have to invest another 5 EUR in a new board).

 ```yaml
 # Enable logging